 Perioperative Echocardiography Fellowship Overview

 The Division of Perioperative Echocardiography in the University of Utah’s Department of Anesthesiology has offered one-year fellowships in perioperative echocardiography since 2002.
 This fellowship is under the direction of Dr. Josh Zimmerman, MD, FASE, and continues to be the only opportunity of its kind in the US.
-We have currently filled all available spots for the 2017-2018 academic year, and will begin accepting applications in April of 2017 for the following year (2018-2019.)
+Applications for the 2021 academic year can be submitted starting in Januray of 2020 and fellows will be notified by June of their acceptance.

-Fellows spend a full year learning all aspects of perioperative echocardiography.
+Fellows spend a full year learning all aspects of perioperative echocardiography and point of care ultrasound (POCUS.)
 This includes extensive training in transthoracic, transesophageal, epiaortic, stress, strain, and 3D echocardiography.
+It also includes training in lung, gastric, and abdominal ultrasound.
 By the completion of training, fellows will achieve level 3 training in echocardiography as defined by the American Society of Echocardiography.
+They will also have the requisite training and number of scans to meet the American Society of Anesthesiologists recommendations for competence in non-cardiac POCUS.

 The fellows’ schedule includes two days per week of echocardiography training, two days of work as a faculty anesthesiologist, and one day of academic work and study.
 Fellows’ clinical work will be at University of Utah Hospital and will include both performing and supervising anesthesia in the operating rooms.
 As our program is not an ACGME fellowship, fellows are paid as faculty for their clinical work.
 This also means that fellows must be eligible to obtain medical licensure Utah before their application is considered.